tobsan/tobsan.se/cv.md

 ## Work experience

+### Endian Technologies
+[Endian](https://endian.se) is an embedded consultancy company within the IoT space.
+As a software engineer, I help our customers connect tiny devices to the cloud, primarily by writing software for those devices.

+#### Duration
+January 2020 - Present

+#### Position
+Software Engineer

 ### HMS Industrial Networks
 [HMS](https://hms.se) creates network hardware and software for industrial applications, mainly field buses and industrial ethernet.
 HMS writes software and drivers in C and support software in